Rainy Night Video Prompts: 10 Wet-Neon Templates (2026)

 Q: Why does the rain look frozen mid-air?

-A: Models default to streak-like rain when length is short.
-Write steady falling rain, visible motion blur on droplets, 6 seconds so the clip is long enough for the droplets to actually move across the frame.
+A: Models default to streak-like rain when the clip is short.
+Write steady falling rain, visible motion blur on droplets, 6 seconds so the clip is long enough for droplets to actually move across the frame.

 Q: How do I get believable puddle reflections?